rh1rich/esphome-t-relay-s3/README.md

 All onboard components are preconfigured to work with Home Assistant.
 ## SoC
 The board uses a ESP32-S3-WROOM-1U-N16R8 which has 16MB flash and 8MB PSRAM.
-Because this board is not listed on platformio, esp32s3box is use as board.
+Because this board is not listed on [PlatformIO](https://registry.platformio.org/platforms/platformio/espressif32/boards), `esp32s3box` is used as `board`.
 The ESP32-S3-Box uses the same SoC.
 ## OnBoard components
 ### Relays
 The 6 relays, which are controlled through a SN74HC595 shift-register, are configured as switches.